Want to use SQL in Python effortlessly? This step-by-step guide will show you how to:

-Python’s flexibility makes it simple to connect with different databases, letting your apps work effortlessly with database systems.
-Below is a simple diagram showing how to connect Python with MySQL database.
+Python’s flexibility makes it easy to connect to various databases, allowing your apps to interact seamlessly with different database systems Below is a simple UML diagram illustrating how to connect Python with a MySQL database.

 Also Read: Python MongoDB Tutorial